Schools2030 uganda

 Girls with Tools

-DESIGNED BY: Jamila Mayanja, Smart Girls Uganda
+Jamila Mayanja, Smart Girls Uganda

 Girls with Tools is an initiative that supports vulnerable young women to become skilled in traditionally male-dominated fields.
-The initiative trains the girls in Science Technology Engineering and Maths (STEM) skills.
+The initiative trains the girls in Science, Technology, Engineering and Maths (STEM) skills.

 Many of the young women do not have enough money to buy tools to practice, so through HCD, the Jamila and her team have come up with a tools library, where the young women can borrow tools and practice.
 To support girls who cannot afford to travel to the school site, the team have also adapted to this challenge and have now created a ‘Class on wheels’ that goes out to the women in their local areas.